AreyanR/Sisyphus-Simulator-UE5-/README.md

 - The letter "P" opens a pause menu

 ## Issues
-- Quality of the package game is not great
+- Shadows are not showing up properly for the packaged game.
 - Boulder doesn't spin properly on uphills